miharoot/jsonc_fmt/README.md

 ## License

-Use, modify, and distribute freely.
+Use, modify, and distribute freely under GPL-3.0 license.